Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Methodology

 \subsubsection{Approximation with Hypothetical Averaged Uploader}

-If we define the expectation of uploader representation $\mathbf{u}$, \textit{i.e.,} $ \int_{\mathcal{U}} P(\mathbf{u}) d \mathbf{u}$ as $\hat{\mathbf{u}}$, the estimator proposed by DecRS \cite{wang2021deconfounded} can be formulated as
+If we define the expectation of uploader representation $\bm{u}$, \textit{i.e.,} $ \int_{\mathcal{U}} P(\bm{u}) d \bm{u}$ as $\hat{\bm{u}}$, the estimator proposed by DecRS \cite{wang2021deconfounded} can be formulated as

-Theoretical details of the approximation as well as its properties can be referred to \cite{wang2021deconfounded}.
+Theoretical details of the approximation can be referred to \cite{wang2021deconfounded}.
 Here, we provide an intuitive explanation for the deconfounding mechanism of DecRS.
-We observe that substituting $\mathbf{u}$ with $\hat{\mathbf{u}}$ in conditional distribution $P(T \mid C,U)$ can be viewed as using a \textit{hypothetical averaged uploader} $\hat{\mathbf{u}}$ as the surrogate for the true uploader $\mathbf{u}$ with selection bias when training the model.
-Therefore, if $\hat{\mathbf{u}}$ indeed possesses less bias than an individual uploader $\mathbf{u}$, the adverse influence of uploaders as confounders can be diminished by the substitution.
+We observe that substituting $\bm{u}$ with $\hat{\bm{u}}$ in conditional distribution $P(T \mid C,U)$ can be viewed as using a \textit{hypothetical averaged uploader} $\hat{\bm{u}}$ as the surrogate for the true uploader $\bm{u}$ with selection bias when training the model.
+Therefore, if $\hat{\bm{u}}$ indeed possesses less bias than an individual uploader $\bm{u}$, the influence of uploaders as confounders can be diminished by the substitution.

-However, one problem of this approximation strategy is that it is theoretically unclear whether the hypothetical averaged uploader $\hat{\mathbf{u}}$ is indeed unbiased.
+However, one problem of this approximation strategy is that it is theoretically unclear whether the hypothetical averaged uploader $\hat{\bm{u}}$ is indeed unbiased.
 Consider the toy example that we have discussed in Section \ref{sec:causal_graph}.
 Assume that one group of outdoor streamers is biased towards selecting nature-related tags for their videos, whereas another group of streamers is biased towards using sports-related tags.
-If the size of the first group is larger than that of the second group, it can be expected that the hypothetical averaged uploader $\hat{\mathbf{u}}$ is also biased towards using nature-related tags.
+If the size of the first group is larger than that of the second group, it can be expected that the hypothetical averaged uploader $\hat{\bm{u}}$ is also biased towards using nature-related tags.
 We call this bias the residual bias in the averaged uploader.
 This bias cannot be addressed by \cite{wang2021deconfounded}.
 Furthermore, if the conditional distribution of tags $P(T \mid C,U)$ is highly non-linear for the uploader $U$, which is common in tag recommendation due to the complex relations among uploaders, UGCs, and tags, the approximation could be biased even if the biases of all uploaders can be negated by averaging.
-In summary, we can determine that when the conditional distribution $P(T \mid C,U)$ is non-linear in $U$, based on the above analysis we can find that the estimator of DecRS is neither asymptotically consistent nor unbiased for estimating the do-calculus in Eq. (\ref{eq:backdoor_adj}).
+In summary, we can determine that when the conditional distribution $P(T \mid C,U)$ is non-linear in $U$, the estimator of DecRS is neither asymptotically consistent nor unbiased for the do-calculus in Eq. (\ref{eq:backdoor_adj}).